christopher-r-anderson/bgj6cra/README.md

 Destroy enemy bases, but be careful - destroying enemies causes a chain reaction of explosions that can lead to your destruction!

+Download or play at [Maxx Obliterate on itch.io](https://christopher-anderson.itch.io/maxx-obliterate)

 ## Developed for the Bevy Jam 6 Game Jam

 Theme: Chain Reaction